coursier/coursier/doc/docs/sbt-coursier.md

 It mainly overrides the `update`, `updateClassifiers`, and `updateSbtClassifiers` tasks.
 It does not handle publishing for now.

+> Note that if you are using sbt 1.3.x or later, you shouldn't need to add sbt-coursier to your build, except in [very specific cases](#sbt-13x). sbt 1.3.x ships with coursier support out-of-the-box.
+That support is enabled by default.

 ## Setup

 ### Per project